-When the Barracuda Web Application Firewall is configured in Proxy mode, it uses the LAN/WAN IP address to communicate with the back-end server.
-Hence, the back-end server will not see the actual client IP address coming from clients.
+When the Barracuda Web Application Firewall is configured in Proxy mode, it uses the LAN/WAN IP address to communicate with the backend server.
+For this reason, the backend server does not see the actual client IP address coming from clients.
 By default, the Barracuda Web Application Firewall forwards the client IP address as the header X-Forwarded-For.

 After installation, open IIS Manager, select the server root and then Advanced Logging.